Support Us

 News Project Updates

-Florencia is a visual and performance artist originally from Buenos Aires, Argentina where she trained in theatre and drama at the Norman Briski theatre school and movement with Laura Preguerman.
+Florencia is a visual and performance artist originally from Buenos Aires, Argentina, where she trained in theatre and drama at the Norman Briski Theatre School and in movement with Laura Preguerman.

-Since moving to Scotland in 1998 she has worked extensively in a wide range of art forms including dance, film, photography, theatre and music.
-She has performed with a number of different companies and directors both in the UK and internationally.
+Since moving to Scotland in 1998, she has worked extensively in a wide range of art forms, including dance, film, photography, theatre, and music.
+She has performed with various companies and directors both in the UK and internationally.

 Skip to content